Jake Tapper Grills Mississippi Governor Over Decision To Lift Mask Mandate

-Category: World Politics Hits: 1CNN's Jake Tapper pressed Mississippi Gov. Tate Reeves on his callous decision to put the lives of his constituents at risk by lifting the mask mandate in his state.
+Category: World Politics Hits: 7CNN's Jake Tapper pressed Mississippi Gov. Tate Reeves on his callous decision to put the lives of his constituents at risk by lifting the mask mandate in his state.
 Republicans claim to love "freedom," but not so much when it comes to a woman controlling her own reproductive rights.
 When it comes to the "freedom" to make your fellow Americans sick, thought?
 Well, that's just a-okay in their book.
 Tapper asked Reeves about the study just released from the CDC, which said that areas with no mask mandates or dining restrictions experience increased rates of infection and death, and the fact that his decision will lead to people unnecessarily getting sick and dying.
 Reeves responded that they are following the science and the data, citing decreasing case numbers in his state as somehow being proof that the decision was warranted.
 Tapper pushed back, telling Reeves that no one is saying he should ignore the data, but pointing out that back in September "when cases were roughly the same level they are now, you lifted Mississippi's statewide mask mandate then, and relaxed social distancing requirements then."
 "At the time, you said -- quote -- 'It was a very turbulent summer, but we have come out on the other side.'
 But then cases began to rise again.
 And you ultimately went through an even worse surge over the winter.
 More than 3,000 Mississippians lost their lives during that time."

 Read more https://crooksandliars.com/2021/03/jake-tapper-grills-mississippi-governor